raunakMahalik/Datawarehouse-using-AWS-Redshift/README.md

 To use the project the following steps must be performed:
-1. Run the **create_redshift_cluster.py** file by using the command : `python3 create_redshift_cluster.py`.
+1. Run the **create_redshift_cluster.py** file by using the command: `python3 create_redshift_cluster.py`.
 1.1 The cluster endpoint address and IAM role ARN details are printed in the output.
 Write these values to the `dwh.cfg file.`
 Here is a screenshot of the output (with hidden sensetive details):
 <div align="center">
 <img width="341" height="426" src="Images/redshift_cluster_connect_output.PNG" alt=" Output">
  </div>
-2. Run the **create_tables.py** file by using the command : `python3 create_tables.py`.
+2. Run the **create_tables.py** file by using the command: `python3 create_tables.py`.
-3. Run the **etl.py** file by using the command : `python3 etl.py`
+3. Run the **etl.py** file by using the command: `python3 etl.py`

 **Good Practices:**
 - AWS Redshift has an hourly usage cost hence to avoid unanticipated billings it is recommended to delete the Redshift cluster once it is not in use.
-To delete the cluster along with its IAM role and policies, run the **delete_resources.py** file by giving  the command : `python3 delete_resources.py`.
+To delete the cluster along with its IAM role and policies, run the **delete_resources.py** file by giving the command: `python3 delete_resources.py`.
 The output should look like this:
 <div align="center"><img src="Images/delete_output.PNG"></div>
-- Never share the AWS Access key ID and the Secret access key with unauthorized personel or on public platforms.
+- Never share the AWS Access Key ID and the Secret access key with unauthorized personnel or on public platforms.

 ## Example Queries/Output :